Scalaron-Higgs inflation: Abstract

 \section{Abstract}

-Scalaron-Higgs inflation is a theoretically well motivated model in which the Standard Model Higgs boson is non-minimally coupled to gravity and the Einstein-Hilbert action is supplemented by the quadratic scalar curvature invariant.
-We perform a careful study of the inflationary background dynamics of the resulting two-field model over a wide range of the parameters, including the dependence on the initial conditions.
-For the value of the Higgs self-coupling fixed at the electroweak scale, we find that the model effectively reduces to a single field model with the same predictions as for the models of non-minimal Higgs inflation or Starobinsky inflation, independently of the initial conditions of the inflationary two-field dynamics.
-We also explore the consequences of a very small Higgs self-coupling and find different inflationary scenarios depending on the initial conditions.
-Such a small value for the Higgs self-coupling might be dynamically realized at inflationary energy scales by the combined scalaron-Higgs Standard Model renormalization group running.
-For a certain class of initial conditions, we find that the two-field model again reduces to an effective single-field description, but with a larger tensor-to-scalar ratio than predicted in non-minimal Higgs inflation or Starobinsky inflation.
-For another class of initial conditions, the scalaron-Higgs model exhibits multifield effects, which lead to oscillatory features in the power spectrum that might be of relevance for explaining the large scale anomalies observed in the temperature anisotropy spectrum of the cosmic microwave background radiation.
-Finally, we discuss how the scalaron-Higgs model could provide a natural way to stabilize the electroweak vacuum.
+In scalaron-Higgs inflation the Standard Model Higgs boson is non-minimally coupled to gravity and the Einstein-Hilbert action is supplemented by the quadratic scalar curvature invariant.
+For the quartic Higgs self-coupling $\lambda$ fixed at the electroweak scale, we find that the resulting inflationary two-field model effectively reduces to a single field model with the same predictions as in Higgs inflation or Starobinsky inflation, including the limit of a vanishing non-minimal coupling.
+For the same model, but with the scalar field a priori not identified with the Standard Model Higgs boson, we study the inflationary consequences of an extremely small $\lambda$.
+Depending on the initial conditions for the inflationary background trajectories, we find that the two-field dynamics either again reduces to an effective single-field model with a larger tensor-to-scalar ratio than predicted in Higgs inflation and Starobinsky inflation, or involves the full two-field dynamics and leads to oscillatory features in the inflationary power spectrum.
+Finally, we investigate under which conditions the inflationary scenario with extremely small $\lambda$ can be realized dynamically by the Standard Model renormalization group flow and discuss how the scalaron-Higgs model can provide a natural way to stabilize the electroweak vacuum.